rubymotion-community/sugarcube/README.md

 CocoaTouch/iOS is a *verbose* framework.
 These extensions hope to make development in rubymotion more enjoyable by tacking "UI" methods onto the base classes (String, Fixnum, Numeric).
-With sugarcube, you can create a color from an integer or symbol, or create a UIFont or UIImage from a string.
+With SugarCube, you can create a color from an integer or symbol, or create a UIFont or UIImage from a string.

 Some UI classes are opened up as well, like adding the '<<' operator to a UIView instance, instead of view.addSubview(subview), you can use the more idiomatic: view << subview.

-The basic idea of sugarcube is to turn some operations on their head.
+The basic idea of SugarCube is to turn some operations on their head.
 Insead of

     UIApplication.sharedApplication.openURL(NSURL.URLWithString(url))